 Also commonly known as Tourist Diarrhea

 It is the health problem most frequently encountered by travelers.
-On average, one in three people suffer from this disease.
+On average, one in three people suffers from this disease.

-These toxins cling to the intestinal wall and cause abnormal secretion and abundant fluids.
+These toxins cling to the intestinal wall and cause abnormal secretion and many fluids.
 This causes diarrhea that can ruin the vacations that they longed for.

-Even today, there are many myths in the public regarding the origin and treatment of traveler’s diarrhea.
+Even today, there are many myths in public regarding the origin and treatment of traveler’s diarrhea.